ARMmbed/mbed-os/docs/design-documents/platform/crash-reporting/crash_reporting.md

 mbed_error_status_t mbed_get_reboot_error_info(mbed_error_ctx *error_info)
 ```

 The below API can be called by application to retrieve the fault context captured in the Crash-Report RAM.
 The error context is copied into the location pointed by *fault_context*.
 Note that the caller should allocate the memory for this location.
-Note that the fault context is valid only if the previous reboot was caused by an exception.
-Whether the previous reboot was caused by an exception can be determined from the error code stored in error context information retrieved using mbed_get_reboot_error_info() API above.
+Note that the fault context is valid only if the previous reboot was caused by a fault exception.
+Whether the previous reboot was caused by a fault exception can be determined from the error code stored in error context information retrieved using mbed_get_reboot_error_info() API above.
 The function should return MBED_ERROR_NOT_FOUND if there is no fault context currently stored.
 ```C
 //Call this function to retrieve the last reboot fault context